chiffa/BioFlow/dev_log.rst

     align the Annotation analysis on the molecular analysis.
         - DONE: run git blame on the Molecular network interface, copy new modifications
         - DONE: run git blame on molecular network analysis, copy the new modifications

+ - DONE: [SHOW-STOPPER]: debug why GO terms load as the same term
+    - Not an issue - just similar GO terms of different types (eg entities)

  - TODO: [SANITY]: Feed the location of the output folders for logs with the main parameters